 We have joined several things that we take the kids to for day trips.
 Our local zoo has a family membership that you break even with after 2 trips.
 The parking is free with a membership, so we can now go, pack a picnic lunch, and enjoy a trip to the zoo with no cash outlay other than gas.
 We even joined the Monterey Bay Aquarium this year, which is a 2 hour drive for us.
 It was going to cost us $54 to get in and the membership was $75 and meant no waiting in line.
 We'll make sure we go at least once more.
 The girls are too young to spend the whole day there anyway and we'll go the beach for lunch afterwards.

 I'm very cautious about signing up for anything that has monthly expenditures.
-"Only $10 a month" means $120 and it had better be worth it.
+"Only $10 a month" means $120 per year and it had better be worth it.
 We're even on the really cheap cable TV service ($13), which means only network television (no CNN, AMC, USA, LIF, or any other "lettered" station).
 That saves us $14 a month, which pays for a few videos of our choice.
-Every few years we join one of the CD clubs, buy the minimum, and quit.
-We calculated last time that we paid about $6 a CD, including the postage.
-(This was one of the "get 12 free buy 5 more" deals.)

 My husband is very handy around the house and is learning more every time something breaks.
 We have an older home (about 30, which means everything is giving up at once!).
 Improvements he's made includes ceiling fans in every bedroom, set-back thermostat, automated sprinklers, many minor repairs).
 He built a picnic table for us a few weeks ago.
 Needless to say, we don't pay anyone if we can manage it ourselves.
 We've learned a lot!
 We use the library a lot for how-to books.